Creeping mallow (Modiola caroliniana)

 Cultural control of Creeping Mallow.

-If you intend to remove this weed by hand you must do this before it produces any seed in the early Summer.
-Be aware that if the root system of Red Flowered Mallow remains in the soil, it will re grow even if you use a pre-emergent.
+If you intend to remove this weed by hand do this before it produces any seed in the early Summer.
+Be aware that if the root system of Creeping Mallow remains in the soil, it will regrow even if you use a pre-emergent.

 Chemical Control of Creeping Mallow.

-Pre-emergents like Specticle or granular pre-emergents like Onset 10GR have no knockdown activity, and do not control older mallow plants.
+Pre-emergents like Specticle or granular pre-emergents like Onset 10GR have no knockdown activity, and do not work on older mallow plants.
 They do however, give good control of Mallow that grows from seed.
-You get the best results when you apply them to bare soil.

 Total knockdown herbicides.

-Another option is Numchuk Quad which not only kills all existing weeds but then stops them returning for up to 12 months.
+Other non-selective options are Numchuk Quad or Cortex Duo.
+Numchuk Quad kills all existing weeds, and then prevents them for up to 12 months.
 This is ideal for pavers, courtyards, driveways and fencelines.

 In Conclusion